ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 - `generator.go`
 - `genesis.go`

-In short, `generator.go` will be responsible for generating transactions that contain the `Transfer` action while `genesis.go` will be responsible for providing the network configuration for our integration tests.
+`generator.go` will be responsible for generating transactions that contain the `Transfer` action while `genesis.go` will be responsible for providing the network configuration for our integration tests.